anindhya1/ResumeAgent.ai/README.md

 **Environment**

-Create a `.env` file in the project root:
+Create a `.env` file:

     # Required
     OPENAI_API_KEY=sk-your-key

-    # Optional (for notifications when someone leaves their email or asks an unknown question)
+    # Optional (for notifications)
     PUSHOVER_TOKEN=your-pushover-app-token
     PUSHOVER_USER=your-pushover-user-key

-> If you don’t want notifications, you can leave the Pushover variables unset or stub the `push()` function in `app.py`.

 **Run locally**

     python app.py

-Then open the local URL printed in the terminal (usually `http://127.0.0.1:7860/`).
+App will be available at `http://127.0.0.1:7860/`.

 ---

-## Try these example questions
+## Example questions

-- “What’s your experience with NLP and knowledge graphs?”
+- "What’s your experience with NLP and knowledge graphs?"
-- “Tell me about a project you’re most proud of.”
+- "Tell me about a project you’re most proud of."
-- “What tools and frameworks do you use regularly?”
+- "What tools and frameworks do you use regularly?"
-- “How can I contact you about an opportunity?” *(the agent will politely ask for an email and record it)*
+- "How can I contact you about an opportunity?"

 ---

 ## Configuration tips

-- **Model choice:** In `app.py`, search for `gpt-4o-mini` and swap with another model string if needed.
+- **Model choice** – swap `gpt-4o-mini` in `app.py` with another model string if desired
-- **Notification stack:** Using Pushover for simplicity; swap out with email/webhook/etc. by editing `push()` and the two tool functions.
+- **Notifications** – currently uses Pushover; can be swapped for email/webhooks in `push()`
-- **Context sources:** Replace `me/summary.txt` and `me/linkedin.pdf` with your own files — keep them succinct and up-to-date for best results.
+- **Context sources** – update `summary.txt` and `linkedin.pdf` for best results

 ---

 ## Deploy to Hugging Face Spaces

 This repo is ready for Spaces (Gradio).
-If you use Spaces’ README metadata, include this YAML at the **top** of the Space’s README (not necessary on GitHub):
+To enable:

     ---
     title: ResumeAgent.ai